zenprospect/slate/source/includes/_opportunities.md

 }
 ```

-This Endpoint returns the full information about an opportunity
+This endpoint returns the full information about an opportunity.

 `GET https://api.apollo.io/v1/opportunities/REPLACE_WITH_OPPORTUNITY_ID`

 ## Update Opportunity

 > Sample request: